Delegate app registration permissions in Microsoft Entra ID

 Assign application owners

-Assigning owners is a simple way to grant the ability to manage all aspects of Azure AD configuration for a specific application registration or enterprise application.
+Assigning owners is a simple way to grant the ability to manage all aspects of Microsoft Entra configuration for a specific application registration or enterprise application.
 For more information, see Assign enterprise application owners.

 Assign built-in application admin roles

-Azure AD has a set of built-in admin roles for granting access to manage configuration in Azure AD for all applications.
-These roles are the recommended way to grant IT experts access to manage broad application configuration permissions without granting access to manage other parts of Azure AD not related to application configuration.
+Microsoft Entra ID has a set of built-in admin roles for granting access to manage configuration in Microsoft Entra ID for all applications.
+These roles are the recommended way to grant IT experts access to manage broad application configuration permissions without granting access to manage other parts of Microsoft Entra not related to application configuration.

 - Application Administrator: Users in this role can create and manage all aspects of enterprise applications, application registrations, and application proxy settings.
 This role also grants the ability to consent to delegated permissions, and application permissions excluding Microsoft Graph.
 Users assigned to this role are not added as owners when creating new application registrations or enterprise applications.